dataarjun/copilot-training-cohort/products-app-python/README.md

 - `POST /products`: Create a new product
 - `PUT /products/{id}`: Update an existing product
 - `DELETE /products/{id}`: Delete a product

+## Testing with Postman

+To test the API endpoints using Postman, follow these optional steps:

+1. Download and install Postman from [here](https://www.postman.com/downloads/) or use the [Postman web version](https://www.postman.com/).

+2. Open Postman and import the `Copilot.postman_collection.json` file:

+    - Click on the `Import` button in the top left corner.
+    - Select the `Copilot.postman_collection.json` file from your file system.

+3. Once imported, you will see a collection named `Copilot` in your Postman workspace.
+You can now use the predefined requests to test the API endpoints.

+Alternatively, you can use the Postman web version and import the collection directly from the URL if it's hosted online.

 ## Testing